aronand/blender-data-to-dict/README.md

 Each listed key will hold a dictionary where a corresponding data type's contents can be found using its name.
 In other words, using `dict["objects"]["Cube"]` will give access to data equivalent to using `bpy.data.objects["Cube"]`.

+- images
+- materials
+- meshes
 - objects
-- meshes
-- materials
-- images
+- scenes

 ## Minimum Python and Blender version

-The script uses union type annotation introduced in Python 3.10, making [Blender 3.1](https://wiki.blender.org/wiki/Reference/Release_Notes/3.1/Python_API) the oldest supported version as is.
+The script uses union type annotation introduced in Python 3.10, making [Blender 3.1](https://wiki.blender.org/wiki/Reference/Release_Notes/3.1/Python_API) the oldest supported version without modifications.

 ## How to use